HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 How to apply this

 If you build on Supabase: assume the anon key is public from the moment you deploy.
-The 11-minute median is your worst-case time-to-exploitation if RLS is misconfigured.
+The minutes-not-days time-to-abuse window is your worst-case time-to-exploitation if RLS is misconfigured.
 Run the free RLS checker before you deploy and on every release.

-If you investigate breaches: the per-surface time-to-abuse table is useful as a forensic anchor.
-If you can establish when a key was first exposed, you have a reasonable lower bound for when first attacker access happened.
+If you investigate breaches: the per-surface time-to-abuse ordering is useful as a forensic anchor.
+If you can establish when a key was first exposed, the relative-discovery ordering gives a reasonable lower bound for when first attacker access happened.

 Citations